duncanabraham/gooseMyJSON/README.md

 A simple application to read a remote API and create a Mongoose style model from the resulting JSON.

-Manually creating these model files form an established API can take some time so this was just an exercise in playing with Sails.JS and a simple tool to save time and effort when building applications.
+Manually creating these model files from an established API can take some time so this was just an exercise in playing with Sails.JS and a simple tool to save time and effort when building applications.